LIT-LVM: Structured Regularization for Interaction Terms in Linear Predictors using Latent Variable Models: Conclusion

 Our underlying hypothesis in this paper was that the coefficients for interaction terms in linear predictors possess an approximate low-dimensional structure.
 We imposed this approximate low-dimensional structure on the interaction coefficient matrix by representing each feature using a latent vector and penalizing deviations of the estimated interaction coefficients from their expected values modeled by the latent structure.
 After a thorough investigation on a wide variety of simulated and real datasets, we found that our proposed LIT-LVM approach, which can be viewed as a form of structured regularization specifically for interaction coefficients, generally outperforms elastic net regularization for linear predictors, as well as factorization machines.
 The improvement seems to increase with the ratio $p^2/n$; thus, LIT-LVM seems particularly well suited for moderate and high-dimensional settings.

 \paragraph{Limitations} In this paper, we limited our investigation to second-order interaction terms.
 Some datasets may exhibit higher-order interactions; our proposed approach could potentially be extended to incorporate these, with the interaction coefficient matrix $\vec{\Theta}$ replaced by a higher-order tensor.
 The approximate low-dimensional structure could then be enforced using tensor factorization approaches \cite{kuleshov2015tensor}.
 Our LIT-LVM approach also excludes terms of the form $x_j^2$, which can be viewed as self interactions and are usually included in polynomial features.
 These self interactions could be added into LIT-LVM as terms on the diagonal of $\vec{\Theta}$ and by choosing a different type of low-dimensional structure that incorporates these terms.
+Our proposed approach also only scales to thousands of features, as it requires estimation of the explicit $p \times p$ interaction matrix $\vec{\Theta}$.
+Problems with even higher values of $p$ are sometimes called ultrahigh-dimensional problems and require methods such as factorization machines or the penalized interaction estimation (PIE) technique proposed by \citet{wang2021penalized}.